frankframework/frank-manual/docs/source/advancedDevelopment/properties/initialization.rst

 #.
 Configuration properties specific for the configuration.
 #.
 Classpath properties.

 As a consequence, the system administrator can tweak a Frank by changing properties that were defined in the Frank as classpath property or configuration property.
+You tried this at the end of subsection :ref:`propertiesReference`.
 Furthermore, you can set default values for properties in your ``classes`` folder and override them for some of your configurations.

 Property files
 --------------

 You can set properties specific to a configuration by adding property files to the subdirectory of that configuration.
 For example if you have a configuration Xyz, then you can define properties in a file ``configurations/Xyz/DeploymentSpecifics.properties``.
 You can also define properties in other property files in directory ``configurations/Xyz/``.
 The Frank!Framework then chooses what property files to consider.
 The Frank!Framework bases this choice on the values of properties ``application.server.type``, ``otap.stage`` and ``otap.side``, the properties that reflect your deployment environment.

-As an example, assume that you deploy on your local laptop (``otap.stage = LOC``), that you use the WeAreFrank!
-Quick Docker Installer (``application.server.type = TOMCAT``) and that you chose to set ``otap.side = xxx``.
+As an example, assume that you deploy on your local laptop (``otap.stage = LOC``), that you use Tomcat4Ibis (``application.server.type = TOMCAT``) and that you chose to set ``otap.side = xxx``.
 Then the Frank!Framework reads the following property files, sorted from high priority to low priority:

 #. ``StageSpecifics_LOC_TOMCAT.properties``.
 #. ``StageSpecifics_LOC.properties``.